Degree: Graduate Credential

 Classroom Type: Fully Online

 Provides trauma-informed knowledge and hands-on tools and strategies for educators, directors, principals, mental health professionals, early interventionists, and special education staff to use with PreK-12 students who present with a variety of challenging behaviors in educational and treatment settings.
+This credential is available only to degree seeking students at CU.

 Interest Categories: Education & Counseling